dassein/DSP_method/README.md

 # DSP_method

-The library consists of threee module:
+The library consists of three module:
 * fir_filter(optional):
 provide implementation of fft, FIR filter, windows and visualzation of frequency spectrum
 * iir_filter: